Disease Spread From Mice to Humans Through Droppings

 Next, we’ll cover some of the most common and dangerous diseases transmitted by mice and rat droppings.

-We’ll start by talking about Hantavirus, one of the most common but also, unfortunately, one of the most dangerous diseases spread by mice.
+We’ll start by talking about Hantavirus Pulmonary Syndrome (HPS), one of the most common but also, unfortunately, one of the most dangerous diseases spread by mice, with a fatality rate of 38%.
 This potentially life-threatening disease is carried by the Peromyscus genus of rodents, also known as deer mice.
 Deer mice also happen to be one of the most common species of mice in the United States.
 The first-ever case of Hantavirus infection was reported in 1993.

 Humans are most commonly exposed to the virus through inhalation of aerosolized particles of infected rodent droppings, urine or saliva.
 Another way to get infected is through eating food that is contaminated by urine, droppings, or saliva from an infected rodent.
 Rodent bites can also transmit the virus so if you experience a nasty encounter with one of these small creatures, make sure to contact a medical physician as soon as possible.